[Updated Jan 2023]

 Cask value, age and the myth of anniversary years

 The value of a cask increases with age, however when a cask is valued it is done so based on a number of factors, of which age is just one facet.

 ABV, remaining liquid volume, cask size, and whether the cask is first-fill or re-fill as well the distillery and availability in the market all play a part in determining a cask’s value.

 Age plays a part as well, however a cask’s age is not looked at in isolation.
 This is because things take time in the cask industry – imagine organising to get casks off Islay for example; the logistics take far longer than the sale.

 What the relationship between age and health means is that there is no such thing as sudden jumps in value because a cask reaches a certain age.
 The idea that there are certain anniversaries which should be aimed for is a myth because of the importance of alcoholic strength in determining value.

 Sell a whisky cask in 2023

 If you have invested enough time into your cask and your cask is in good health, then 2023 is an ideal time to be coming to the market.

 Despite other global instability the cask market has remained strong and stable.
-The market for whisky has performed well throughout Brexit and the COVID pandemic and continues to be strong in the current economic climate of 2022.
+The market for whisky performed well throughout Brexit and the COVID pandemic.
 Indeed, indicators suggest that investments into status items are resilient in times of economic uncertainty, meaning whisky looks particularly attractive to investors at the moment.

-Exchange rates with the pound are also very appealing for international investors, driving a strong demand for UK based investments from abroad.
+Exchange rates with the pound are also still relatively appealing for international investors, driving a strong demand for UK based investments from abroad.
 Nationally and internationally, people are actively looking for alternative investments, and demand is high for whisky casks of all ages.

 Expert advice on selling your cask